eddiesosera/dv300-term1-backend/README.md

 ### Setting Up the ```CRUD``` Functionality.

   >This is the crud functionality for the skateboards and their configuration.
-This being the most complicated example of the ```CRUD``` functionality
+This is the most complicated example of the ```CRUD``` functionality

   Get all Items

     > [!NOTE]
-    > The GET ALL Function in the route.ts file used to get all items in the specific array
+    > The GET ALL Function in the route.ts file is used to get all items in the specific array

   ```
     // Get All Skateboards